wedesoft/www.wedesoft.de/_posts/2021-09-20-reversed-z-rendering.md

 Let x, y, z, 1 be the homogeneous coordinate of the 3D point and x', y', z', w' the homogeneous NDC.
 Normally the 3D point uses a right-handed coordinate system where the z-axis points out of the screen.

-The x- and y-coordinate are projected using negative z, i.e. w' = -z.
+This means that the x- and y-coordinate are projected using negative z, i.e. w' = -z.

 The camera projection equations are x'/w' = fw x/-z and y'/w' = fh y/-z.